-Detection of a protocol error results in the immediate setting of the Protocol Error bit of the Link Error CSR in Gen1 protocol.
+In Gen1 protocol, detection of any protocol error results in the immediate setting of the Link Error [Protocol Error] bit of the Link Error CSR in Gen1 protocol.
 At this point, framing on the link must be assumed to have been lost, and the link interface may go to an indeterminate state.

-In Gen3 protocol, unless the per-packet CRC check passes, a protocol error only results in a retry, as defined by Section 10.3.
+In Gen3 protocol, unless the per-packet CRC check passes, a protocol framing error only results in a retry, as defined by Section 10.3.
+Non-framing errors may result in either a retry or immediate setting of Link Error [Protocol Error].

 Protocol errors may be mapped to sync flood, fatal or nonfatal error interrupts.